-The airport you will want to fly into is the Casablanca Airport (CMN) -The Mohammed V Airport.
+Fly into the Casablanca Airport (CMN) -The Mohammed V Airport.

-The trip officially starts on the afternoon of March 4th, but if you are traveling across an ocean to get to Morocco, you may want to consider arriving a day early so you have time to relax and get acclimated to the local time zone.
-If you do decide to arrive early, you can book directly through the website under the Add On's button. .
-We will take care of making sure that you are kept in the same room as you will be in when the trip starts.
+The trip officially starts on the afternoon of March 4th, but if you are traveling across an ocean to get to Morocco, consider arriving a day early so you have time to relax and adjust to the local time zone.
+If you do decide to arrive early, you can book directly through the website under the Add On button.
+We'll make sure that you stay in the same room when the trip starts.

 Airport transfers are included on the day the trip starts.
-If you are arriving early they will not be included in the cost of the trip but we can make arrangements to have you picked up at the airport and brought to the hotel.
+If you are arriving early they are not included in the cost of the trip but we can make arrangements to have you picked up at the airport and brought to the hotel.

 March is a great time to visit Morocco.
 It is the beginning of Spring.
-The temperature in Morocco in March grows warmer during the day, with average daytime temperatures of 68F-75F, depending on the area of the country that you visit.
+The temperature in Morocco in March grows warmer during the day, with average daytime temperatures of 68F-75F, depending on the area you visit.
 Nights are still chilly, though with nighttime temperatures between 50F-55F.
 March tends to be the second rainiest month of the year.

-To travel to Morocco you do not need a special visa to enter the country.
-Don’t forget your Passport.
+You do not need a special visa to enter Morocco.
+Don’t forget your passport.
 It’s the one item that’s tough to replace.
-Please be sure you have enough empty pages without stamps in your passport and that it is good for a full 6 months after the date you return from your trip.
+Please ensure enough empty pages and that it is valid for a full six months from the date you return from the trip.